From the popular to the lesser-known, here are twenty binge-worthy romantic period drama TV series you need to check out!

 Where to Watch: Stream on Netflix.

-Word of mouth made this Spanish series so popular, numerous remakes have popped up around the world including a new contemporary American version.
+Word of mouth made this Spanish series so popular that numerous remakes have popped up worldwide, including a new contemporary American version.
 But don’t miss out on watching the original – it’s by far the best!

-Not to mention, romantic leading man, Yon Gonzalez could give Aidan Turner a run for his money!
+Not to mention, the romantic leading man, Yon Gonzalez, could give Aidan Turner a run for his money!

-Content Note: TV-PG for brief sexuality, sensuality, and suspense.
+Content Note: TV-PG for one brief explicit scene, sensuality, and suspense.

 Acorn TV Synopsis: Set in the 1950s, this Emmy-winning and Golden Globe-nominated BBC drama delves into the high-stakes world of TV news.
 Ben Whishaw (Spectre), Romola Garai (Emma), and Dominic West (The Affair) headline an all-star cast that includes Anna Chancellor (Ordeal by Innocence) and Peter Capaldi (Doctor Who).
 “Among the best of [its] genre…with a style and intelligence all its own” – The New York Times.

-Where to Watch: Stream on Acorn TV or buy on digital or DVD.
+Where to Watch: Stream on Acorn TV, Roku, Tubi, or buy on Digital or DVD.

-Why You Should Watch: The slow-burn romance between Bel and Freddie builds to an epic climax, showcasing the undeniable chemistry between Garai and Whishaw.
-And while The Hour was unfairly canceled after season 2, the brilliance of this series can’t be understated.
-This is the romantic period drama TV series to watch if you enjoy thinking shows.
+Why You Should Watch: The slow-burn romance between Bel and Freddie builds to an epic climax, showcasing Garai and Whishaw’s undeniable chemistry.
+And while The Hour was unfairly canceled after season 2, this series’ brilliance can’t be understated.
+The Hour is the romantic period drama TV series to watch if you enjoy thinking shows.

-Content Note: TV-14 for sexuality, violence, and language.
+Content Note: TV-14 for a few explicit love scenes, violence, and language.